REF$^2$-NeRF: Reflection and Refraction aware Neural Radiance Field: Related work

 \subsection{Neural Radiance Fields (NeRF)}

 The NeRF technique~\cite{nerf} can represent various optical phenomena because the trained neural network data, density, and color fields are based on volume rendering~\cite{volumerendering}.
 NeRF and its variants optimize the fields represented by implicit neural functions to reduce the similarity error between the input and rendered images.
 A well-trained NeRF model allows us to reconstruct 3D scenes or synthesize novel views from the neural models.

-However, the original NeRF has some drawbacks; thus, various methods have been proposed to improve NeRF in terms of acceleration~\cite{instantngp,plenoxels,yu2021plenoctrees}, synthesized image quality enhancement~\cite{mipnerf, mipnerf360,wang2022nerf}, and robustness against various conditions~\cite{yu2021pixelnerf,barf,nerfw,refnerf,nerfies,wang2021nerf}.
-Originally, NeRF was designed to realize novel view synthesis; however, more accurate shape reconstruction is achievable using, for example, signed distance function (SDF)-based approaches~\cite{wang2021neus, neus2}.
+However, the original NeRF has some drawbacks; thus, various methods have been proposed to improve NeRF in terms of acceleration~\cite{instantngp, plenoxels, yu2021plenoctrees}, synthesized image quality enhancement~\cite{mipnerf, mipnerf360, wang2022nerf}, and robustness against various conditions~\cite{yu2021pixelnerf,barf,nerfw,refnerf,nerfies,wang2021nerf}.
+Originally, NeRF was designed to realize novel view synthesis; however, more accurate shape reconstruction is achievable using, for example, signed distance function (SDF)-based approaches~\cite{wang2021neus}\cite{neus2}.
+There are also various approaches to efficiently take images and reconstruct 3D scenes with the implicit neural representations using ground-based or aerial robots\cite{zeng2023efficient, lee2022uncertainty, jin2023neu, ran2023neurar, yan2023active, zhou2023inf}.

 NeRF has shown promising results; however, similar to common 3D reconstruction methods, it assumes a straight light ray and generates poor results when refraction is present in the input images.
 In addition, reflections in a scene appear as if another scene exists behind the observable reflective and transparent objects, and those reflections may not be visible depending on the viewpoint from which the scene is observed.
 Note that this phenomenon contradicts the view-consistency assumption of NeRF.